-VNC sessions will not be able to be setup if your account is over quota.
+VNC sessions will not start if your account is over the disk quota.

 Start a VNC Session